Garbaz/rpnfl/ideas.md

 問: How do we handle importing a namespace?
 In the above example I assume that I can just write the `'nothing` and `'exists` constructors without specifying from which namespace they come from, i.e. I assume implicit importing, which isn't really what we want.
 But we also probably don't want to write something like `Option.'exists`, or perhaps sugared a bit `'Option.exists` (which is arguably pretty ugly, but allows for stuff like `x'Option.exists`, instead of `x Option.'exists`...).

+答: The left-branching-normativity has struck me once more.
+Instead of writing `Option.'exists`, we could write something like `'exists@Option`.
+Or we could simply not have a syntax as such, but rather allow to open a Namespace in local scope, i.e. something like `(%Option x'exists)`, with the intended usage being that we open namespaces in a local, but larger scope, instead of referring via Some kind of `A.B.C.d` syntax to functions.
+Of course we permit renaming as well, to allow for using two conflicting namespaces simultaneously.
+Maybe we could use the `@` for that instead.

 ### Namespaces?

 Maybe not a good name, what could we call it instead?
 A "module"?
 Though that already has certain connotations from other languages.